bn4z/icons-i18n/readme.md

 ## About

-I primarily created these tools for another project where I need a list of icons with a french keywords for each icons.
+These tools where primarily created for another project where a list of icons with french keywords is needed.
 The code can be easily adapted to suypport other languages.

 ## Scripts